We hope that this example holiday will give you give some inspiration to help you begin to plan your own dream holiday to Africa.

 Holders of the following passports do not require a visa to enter South Africa when travelling as a tourist for stays up to 90 days: United Kingdom; United States of America; Canada; Australia; New Zealand; Ireland; Belgium; Netherlands; Italy; France; Germany; Spain, Switzerland.
 If you are a passport holder from another country, please contact your local South Africa High Commission or Embassy for up-to-date visa requirements, as citizens of certain countries (including New Zealand) are required to obtain visas before travelling.
 Please note that if you are applying to the Embassy for your visa, some visas can take a long time to be processed so please do take this into consideration, as it is your responsibility to ensure you have the correct visa in place before you travel.

 Please note that anyone travelling to South Africa should have a valid return ticket and a valid passport.
 Your passport should be valid for a minimum period of 30 days from the date of exit from South Africa.
-The passport must also have sufficient pages for entry/exit stamps - AT LEAST 2 BLANK PAGES.
+However, some immigration officials still request that a passport should have at least 6 months validity from the date of entry to South Africa so to avoid problems on arrival, we advise that your passport meets this requirement instead.
+The passport must also have sufficient pages for entry/exit stamps if you require a visa to enter the country - AT LEAST 2 BLANK PAGES.
+If you do not need a visa, one blank page will be sufficient.
 Only Machine Readable Travel Documents (MRTDs) will be accepted to enter South Africa.
 Please note that extended passports are no longer accepted.

 PLEASE NOTE: Countries can change their entry requirements at any time.
 Travel Butlers try to ensure that the information displayed here is correct, but the onus remains with the traveller to verify the information with the relevant High Commission or Embassy and ensure that they can comply with current passport and visa requirements.